schlick7/LuteForMobile/docs/stuff.md

 # Reader
 - Known words readstat is still not updating when i mark a term as known in the ReadScreen the statsscreen ALSO doesn't update this value!
 It seems that the value ONLY updates when i enter the TermsScreen.
 Does this update depend on something from the TermsScreen?
+- Add timeout overide to settings. its currently 5 seconds for 'all known' button

 # Sentence Reader
 -